 You can check out our detailed Turtle Beach VelocityOne Race review here.

-Turtle Beach Pros and Cons
+Turtle beach Pros and Cons

 Pros